Coding is at the heart of every software we use today.

 Teachers can also set questions for students and paste their results on the dashboard.

 Any good online learning platform should be able to leave you as a professional and Code Monkey doesn’t skimp on this aspect.

-With Code Monkey, you can move through the basics up to the more complicated aspects until you become a professional teacher.
+With Code Monkey, you can move from the basics up to the more complicated aspects until you become a professional teacher.

-Those benefits come without the lessons being packed full with more information than is necessary so that you not only avoid being overwhelmed but also learn all the necessary things.
+Those benefits come without the lessons being packed full of more information than is necessary so that you not only avoid being overwhelmed but also learn all the necessary things.

 Backing up all of this is plenty of free webinars, video tutorials, MOOC courses, and off-course, dedicated staff.

 One of the worst things that can happen to you when learning something, whether self-taught or guided, whether physical or online is getting knowledge that is outdated.

 Many online platforms can be accused of that, not updating whatever curriculum they follow to what the world has advanced to.

 The way they present information in the form of a game might be enough to convince even the most skeptical kid to jump in on it.

 Besides, their content itself is up to date with current trends in coding.
 There are all kinds of online challenges and unplugged activities that help students to develop a variety of skills from computational thinking, collaboration, reasoning, and logic aside from just coding skills.